Research Career and Contribution

 If you would like to learn more about Natalia and her research, please read these layperson articles published in Nature Communications Biology, Can Too Foundation and Medscape.
 A full list of Natalia’s scientific publications can also be found here.

 As a young female ethnic researcher, embracing diversity has been a priority for Natalia.
 In 2019, she was selected to be part of UNSW’s Women in Maths and Science Champions Program, she is a member of important Australian gender equity societies, and her research includes marginalised populations from South America and East Asia.
-She is also actively involved in early career academic representation at UNSW, being the Chair of the Early Career Academic Network (ECAN) and UNSW’s representative in the Early- and Mid-Career Researchers (EMCR) forum.
+She is also actively involved in early career academic representation at UNSW, being a former Chair of the Early Career Academic Network (ECAN) and the current UNSW’s representative in the Early- and Mid-Career Researchers (EMCR) forum.

 2022 I was interviewed by the UNSW Women's Collective for an article on women in STEM (Pandora's Box magazine)